Creating a Logo

 • Green: Nature, health, growth, money (organic products, ecology).

-• Yellow: Optimism, happiness, attention (used to attract views).
+• Yellow: Optimism, happiness, attention (used to catch the eye).

 • Black: Luxury, power, elegance.